All Episodes

 Subprime mortgage crisis, a Bill Clinton idea, and they used government pressure to threaten these banks back in the 90s and the early 2000s.

-The Bush administration with their regulators tried to straighten it out, and people like Barney Frank practically threw the regulators out of congressional hearings.
+And people like Barney Frank practically threw the regulators out of congressional hearings.

 But it was not a disastrous economy that Obama inherited.

-David's right, unemployment was at 5.3 percent for the vast majority of the Bush administration, had two recessions, came out of 9-11.
+Unemployment was at 5.3% for the vast majority of the Bush administration.

-It's that there's just there's no truth that comes out of any of these people in the Obama camp at all.
+I mean, you know, these myths that these people continue to utter, it's that there's no truth that comes out of any of these people in the Obama camp at all.

 They manufacture this horrible economic story in order to justify policies that do nothing but take more money out of the private sector and grow the government, which is all the stimulus was.

-The total is 17 trillion since the founding.
+The total is $17 trillion since the founding.

-And almost a third of it, over a third of it belongs to him.
+And almost a third of it, over a third of it, belongs to him.

-And they want to try to blame Republicans for the debt limit and the debt ceiling and uh uh it just it's a it's an utter disaster.
+And they want to try to blame Republicans for the debt limit and the debt ceiling.

 What David was saying here, we have a purposeful destruction of the capitalist economy of this country underway.

-It is a purposeful destruction that all of these leftists totally and thoroughly support, and it has a lot of people scared to death, and more every day as they sign up for Obamacare and find out what it actually is going to mean to their disposable income as they grow and uh and get older.
+And more every day as they sign up for Obamacare and find out what it actually is going to mean to their disposable income as they grow and get older.

 So brief timeout.

-Here's uh here's Danny in Oklahoma City.
+Here's Danny in Oklahoma City.

-Hi, Danny, great to have you on the EIB network.
+Great to have you on the EIB Network.

 Hello.

-Hey, Russ, nice to nice to be talking with you.
+Nice to be talking with you.

-I've been listening to you for 22 years, but look, I want to get right to the point.
+I've been listening to you for 22 years, but I want to get right to the point.

-No, it was uh HMO was invented by Ted Kennedy.
+Yeah, HMO was invented by Ted Kennedy.

 Yeah, so everybody hates it.